 unrolled leaves are cooked as a vegetable.

-Lotus seeds have very hard, impermeable seed coats, and
+Lotus seeds have very hard, impermeable seed coats, and can remain viable for a very

-ecently, lotus seeds of 1,200 years from China have germinated.
+long time.
+Recently, lotus seeds of 1,200 years from China have germinated.
 What an incredible plant!